tfgg/yournextmep/_candidates/eu2014/green/ash-haynes.md

 person: ash-haynes
 region: eastern
 party: green
-title: Eastern - Green Party - Ash Haynes
+title: Ash Haynes is running for MEP in Eastern for the Green Party
 incumbent: false
 ---